tuuturu/blog/content/posts/Found a client!.md

 categories: [general]
 ---

 I initially looked for a git client.
 Already have a text editor on my phone, so to keep it simple I'd just hook up the Hugo repo and I'd be good to go.
 But then!
-I found an app called
+I found an app called GitJournal which let me customize it to work kind of perfect.

+This post is written from my phone.
+Hurray!